 They can also help you to weigh the pros and cons and consider all of your options.
 Just bear in mind to only work with someone who you trust and feel comfortable with particularly when you need to decide about sensitive matters such as having a baby.

 Making decisions is not easy, but it's something that you have to do in life.
-By following these tips, you can learn to make better decisions for your life.
+By following these tips, you can learn to make better decisions for your life and improve your decision making ability.
 And who knows?
 Maybe one day you'll even be able to decide in a jiffy.

 Rest assured that with a little bit of practice, you'll get there.
 So go out and don't be afraid to make some decisions for yourself.